 In utero, the fetal lungs are filled with amnionic fluid, which must be cleared quickly for air breathing.
 This clearance occurs through various means, and the contributions of these mechanisms may depend on gestational age and mode of delivery.
 First, a large release of fetal adrenaline late in labor stimulates pulmonary epithelial cells to stop secreting and instead to start reabsorbing lung liquid as a result of sodium-channel activation (te Pas, 2008).
 The contribution of this mechanism is unlikely to be major, as blockade of the receptors for sodium channel activation reduces or delays but does not prevent lung liquid clearance at birth (O’Brodovich, 1990).

 As a second method, mechanical forces aid lung fluid clearance during labor.
-Early reports described compression of the fetal thorax and abdomen as they passed through the birth canal leading to ...
+Early reports described compression of the fetal thorax and abdomen as they passed through the birth canal ...